Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

-# Secure Arch Install AMD eGPU via Oculink
+# Secure Arch Install for a Intel Lenovo Thinkbook using an AMD eGPU via Oculink
-Installation Steps for a new Lenovo Thinkbook TGX (Oculink) Security Enhanhed Arch Gnome Wayland AMD only
+Installation Steps for a new Lenovo Thinkbook TGX (Oculink) Security Enhanced Arch Gnome Wayland AMD eGPU

 # Arch Linux Setup Action Plan for Lenovo ThinkBook 14+ 2025 (AMD eGPU Focus)
-This action plan outlines the steps to install and configure Arch Linux on a Lenovo ThinkBook 14+ 2025 Intel Core Ultra 7 255H without dGPU but with Intel iGPU (Intel Arc 140T), **using GNOME Wayland, BTRFS, LUKS2, TPM2, AppArmor, systemd-boot with UKI, Secure Boot, and an OCuP4V2 OCuLink GPU Dock ReDriver with an AMD GPU**.
+This action plan outlines the steps to install and configure Arch Linux on a Lenovo ThinkBook 14+ 2025 Intel Core Ultra 7 255H without dGPU but with Intel iGPU (Intel Arc 140T), **using GNOME Wayland, BTRFS, LUKS2, TPM2, AppArmor, systemd-boot with UKI, Secure Boot, and an OCuP4V2 OCuLink GPU Dock ReDriver with an AMD eGPU**.
 This laptop has two M.2, we will have Windows in a slot to help updating BIOS and Firmware at least in the beginning.

 Observation: Not adopting linux-hardened kernel because of complexity in the setup.